Tracking A Teen’s Car With GPS Tracking

-Carlos: Do you want a car with a Integrated tracking device..” or “a bike” solves the problem.
+Carlos: Do you want a car with an Integrated tracking device..” or “a bike” solves the problem.
 Just by knowing the device it’s installed she will make better choices

 James: Man I didn’t have a car till I was 19 and I bought it with my own money… Kids these days are spoiled and think they can get away with anything especially in Temecula I’d want to know where my daughter really is.

-Brandon: Driving is a privilege not a right.
-Obey law or don’t drive.
+Brandon: Driving is a privilege, not a right.
+Obey the law or don’t drive.

 Kellee: I think it’s just fine!
 They can have their privacy when they’re adults

-James: Is he going to tell her she had a gps tracker on her car?
-I would try talking to her first..
+James: Is he going to tell her she had a GPS tracker in her car?
+I would try talking to her first.

 Stacey: if they are still a minor, and or still living under your roof, I would do it, if my parents had that option, It would’ve made me think twice…shows they care.
 And one day, when they are parents, they may even thank you…